 D. INSIDE LEG

 Stand up straight and measure from the groin down to the ankle.
-Remember that with traditional Argyll trews the break in the fabric above the shoe should only be slight, and as such the inside leg length may be slightly shorter than your regular trousers.
+Remember that with traditional trews the break in the fabric above the shoe should only be slight, and as such the inside leg length may be slightly shorter than your regular trousers.
 If in any doubt, opt for a longer measurement, as the trousers can then be easily taken up after you receive them.
-But remember to increase the outside leg length by the same amount to keep the rise correct.
+But remember to increase the outside leg length by the same amount to keep the 'rise' correct.

 If you have any questions about measuring, or you need help with anything else, please contact us.